Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

-\subsection{A discrete analogy: the expected signature of a simple random walk up to an exit time}
+\subsection{A discrete analogy: The expected signature of a simple random walk up to an exit time}

-Let $X_{1},X_{2},...$ be independent, identically distributed random variables on a probability space $(\Omega ,\mathcal{F},\mathbf{P})$ taking values in the integer lattice $Z^{d}$ with
+Let $X_{1},X_{2},\ldots $ be independent, identically distributed random variables on a probability space $(\Omega,\mathcal{F},\mathbf{P})$ taking values in the integer lattice $\mathbb{Z}^{d}$ with

-A simple random walk starting at $x\in Z^{d}$ is a stochastic process $S_{n}$ indexed by the nonnegative integers, with $S_{0}=x$.
-We denote by $\Gamma $ a regular domain of the integer lattice and denote by $\tau _{\Gamma }$ the first exiting time of the domain $\Gamma $.
-Moreover $\Phi _{\Gamma }(z)$ is defined as the expected signature of such random walk starting at $x$ and ending for the first exit time of the boundary of the domain $\Gamma $($ \Gamma \subseteq Z^{d}$ is a finite set).
-By multiplicative property of the signature and strong Markov property of the simply random walk, we have the following important equations:
+A simple random walk starting at $x\in\mathbb{Z}^{d}$ is a stochastic process $S_{n}$ indexed by the nonnegative integers, with $S_{0}=x$.
+We denote by $\Gamma$ a regular domain of the integer lattice and denote by $\tau_{\Gamma}$ the first exit time from $\Gamma$; the definition of a regular domain can be found in \cite{lawler2012intersections}.
+The process $S_{n}$ can be viewed as a random lattice path of step~$n$, so that its iterated integrals are well defined.
+Moreover $\Phi_{\Gamma}(x)$ is defined as the expected signature of a simple random walk starting at $x$ and ending at the first exit time from $\Gamma$ ($ \Gamma\subseteq\mathbb{Z}^{d}$ is a finite set).
+By the multiplicative property of the signature and the strong Markov property of the simple random walk, we have the following important equation: for every $x \in\Gamma$,